gayeongpark/gayeongpark.github.io/_posts/2024-08-30-OSI-Model-Course-Note2.md

 Packet Reordering : Sometimes packets may arrive at their destination out of order.
 Packet reordering is a process that ensures the data is correctly reassembled in the original order.

-Error Messaging : The Internet Control Message Protocol (ICMP) is used to send error messages and operational information, such as with tools like ping and traceroute.
+Error Messaging : The Internet Control Message Protocol (ICMP) is used to send error messages and operational information, such as with tools like `ping` and `traceroute`.

 For example,